 For additional information or to schedule an appointment with a counselor, please contact:

-All students and families at Overlake have access to Family Connection for information related to college and career planning, learning resources, personal counseling, college scholarships, summer enrichment opportunities, and programs sponsored by Overlake’s Counseling & Advising Department.
+All Upper School students and families at Overlake have access to Naviance Student for information related to college and career planning, college scholarships, summer enrichment opportunities, and programs sponsored by Overlake’s College Counseling department.

 A personal registration code is required for new users.
 If you do not have a registration code, or have any questions, please contact Hannah Moskat at 425-868-6191 x679 or email@example.com.